Officialstjp/STKeytab/README.md

 A focused PowerShell toolkit for generating and working with MIT keytabs (0x0502) using replication-based key extraction.
 The module favors safe defaults, deterministic outputs when requested, and minimal dependencies.

+### Documentation
+Cmdlet help is maintained in Markdown using [PlatyPS](https://github.com/PowerShell/platyPS) and (not yet) built into external help (MAML XML) for offline use.
+The CI pipeline validates help drift and auto-updates docs on push.
+See `docs/` for source and `en-US/` for built help.

 ### Requirements
 Requires Modules:
 - ActiveDirectory